History of SMWC

 Aspiring Higher for 175 Years

-Saint Mary-of-the-Woods College is the oldest, premier Catholic liberal arts college for women in the United States, founded in 1840 – nearly 175 years ago.
+Saint Mary-of-the-Woods College expanded its mission to include men in all programs in 2015, yet continues to embrace its rich 175-year history as a women’s college in a number of ways.
 Before women fought for equal pay, before women secured the right to vote, before the women’s rights movement even began, there was Saint Mary-of-the-Woods College.

 Although the College recently adopted the brand initiative, “Aspire Higher,” those words were perhaps even more pertinent in the beginning of this institution.